DivadNojnarg/CaPO4Sim/README.md

 + Educational Content
   - update all modals for php1, hypopara, hypoD3
   - update network notifications as well as graph notifications
++ Patient/Rat Status box
+  - change patient by rat
+  - change concentrations according to the rat.
 + Others
   - remove `source("help.R")` from all other code, except global.R
   - some code syntax correction